w3c-fedid/FedCM/src/HOWTO.md

 ---
-title: "How to experiment with WebID in Chrome"
+title: "How to experiment with FedCM in Chrome"
 maintainer: "kenrb"
 created: 10/12/2020
 updated: 10/12/2020